cockroachdb/docs/src/current/v24.3/set-up-logical-data-replication.md

 {{site.data.alerts.end}}

 1. Access the DB Console at `http://{node IP or hostname}:8080` and enter your user's credentials.
-1. Navigate to the [**Jobs** page]({% link {{ page.version.version }}/ui-jobs-page.md %}) to view a list of all jobs.
+1. On the source cluster, navigate to the [**Jobs** page]({% link {{ page.version.version }}/ui-jobs-page.md %}) to view a list of all jobs.
 Use the job **Type** dropdown and select **Replication Producer**.
-On the source cluster for LDR, this will display the history retention job.
+This will display the history retention job.
 This will run while the LDR job is active to protect changes to the table from [garbage collection]({% link {{ page.version.version }}/architecture/storage-layer.md %}#garbage-collection) until they have been replicated to the destination cluster.
-1. Use the job **Type** dropdown and select **Logical Replication Ingestion**.
-On the destination cluster for LDR, this page will display the logical replication stream job.
+1. On the destination cluster, use the job **Type** dropdown and select **Logical Replication Ingestion**.
+This page will display the logical replication stream job.
 There will be a progress bar in the **Status** column when LDR is replicating a table with existing data.
 This progress bar shows the status of the initial scan, which backfills the destination table with the existing data.
-1. Click on **Metrics** in the left-hand navigation menu.
+1. On the destination cluster, click on **Metrics** in the left-hand navigation menu.
 Use the **Dashboard** dropdown to select **Logical Data Replication**.
 This page shows graphs for monitoring LDR.

 {% comment  %}Need to add the monitoring page here once published and more details on what to monitor, or links out.{% endcomment %}
 ## What's next